ChristophP/react-model-view-update/README.md

 function | description
 ---      |  ----
-**init** | A function which returns the initial value for your model **update** | A function that gets messages, the current model and computes and returns a new model (reducer).
+**init** | A function which returns the initial value for your model **update** | A function that gets messages, the current model and computes and returns a new model and a list of effects (reducer).
 Runs whenever events happen.
 **view** |A function that gets the model and a message dispatching function and returns some JSX.
 **subscriptions** | A function that sets up event listeners to events external to the application like timers, sockets, or clicks on the document and dispatches new messages.
 Runs whenever the model changes.